Womanhood in Sylvia Plath’s Poetry | Sylvia Plath’s Feminism

-Womanhood in Sylvia Plath’s poetry
+“Widow” reveals Womanhood in Sylvia Plath’s Poetry

-“Widow” is a poem, in which she talks about grief, sorrows and sufferings of a widow after the death of her husband.
+“Widow” is a poem, in which she talks about grieves, sorrows and sufferings of a widow after the death of her husband.
 This poem is although autobiographical yet at the same time is universal.
 She has seen her mother experiencing pain just after the death of Otto Plath.
-Her father has left her wife and daughter alone in the world; both were females and in that society, as per assertion of Sylvia Plath, it is difficult for females to spend a peaceful life because of the male dominance.
+Her father left his wife and daughter alone in the world; both were females and in that society, as per assertion of Sylvia Plath, it is difficult for females to spend even a single peaceful day because of the male dominance.
 Thus, in this poem she describes the troubles of every widow.
 She says that a widow struggles in her whole life.
-The grief of her husband’s death is not temporary but permanent, which can effect on her whole life.
+Grief of her husband’s death is not temporary.
+It is permanent and can effect her whole life.
 Her children can also feel it.

-“Mushroom” is also another poem of Sylvia Plath, in which she talks about the resistance of a woman to get her recognition in the society.
+“Mushroom” is also another poem of Sylvia Plath, in which she talks about resistance of a woman to get her recognition in the society.
 As compared to men, women have to work hard to get good name and fame.
-She compares mushroom with women.
-Mushroom is metaphor for women and every line of the poem is not about mushroom but about the struggles of women in the male dominated society.
+She compares mushroom with woman.
+Mushroom is metaphor for woman and every line of the poem is not about mushroom but about the struggles of women in the male dominated society.
 Thus, this poem also suggests that Sylvia Plath forces her readers to take notice of woman freedom and equality.

-In another poem titled “Ariel”, feminism has been presented.
+In another poem titled “Ariel”, she has presented feminism.
 The title of the poem also suggests the same.
 Critics are of the view that “Ariel” means God’s lioness, who has great powers.
-Similarly, feminism in “Bell Jar” is also witnessed.
+Similarly, “Bell Jar” is another example of Sylvia Plath’s feminism.
 Another important poem, which deals with the security of women is “The Bee Meeting”.
 In this poem, the poet feels herself insecure even in the company of “knowns”.
 In presence of so many people, she has no security.
 It is because she is a female.
 The word “naked” directly refers lack of confidence in her because she belongs to female sex.

 An eminent critic writes:-